yannickjemmely/Mida/README.md

 </p>
 <br>

-**This is a work in progress project, the API is not fully implemented, the NPM module is not published.<br>
-At this time only the Playground broker is fully supported.
-Please create an issue for questions.**

 ## Installation
 The easiest way to install Mida is using the following command in your project directory.
 ```console